Redeem Now Ends in:

 What's Next?

 Unlock the core melodies of music!
-Building on your understanding of the Circle of Fifths, next chapter introduces you to the versatile pentatonic scale, a staple in countless genres.
-You'll then expand your knowledge to the foundational major scale, learning its structure and how to navigate its tension notes to create compelling solos.
+Building on your understanding of the Circle of Fifths, next chapter introduces you to the versatile pentatonic scale learning its structure and how to create compelling solos.
+You'll then expand your knowledge to the foundational major scale.
 Get ready to put your fingers on the fretboard and start crafting your own musical ideas over various chord progressions.